 Falling behind in your tax obligations is one of the major causes of business failure for Australian businesses.
 In an increasingly complex tax environment, keeping up to date with taxation regulations is an absolute must for businesses of any size or industry.
-Our team of accountants will work with you and your team and share their knowledge and expertise to help provide transparency when it comes to all things tax accounting.
+Our team of accountants in Perth will work with you and your team and share their knowledge and expertise to help provide transparency when it comes to all things tax accounting.

 Whether you are an established business that has been trading for some time or a start-up launching your new business venture, our pro-active accountants work with you to make a real difference that really works to improve your performance and achieve genuine growth, all whilst adhering to current taxation laws.
 You’ll be able to have absolute confidence that your business or personal tax is in good hands.

 To help with explaining the importance of professional tax advice, we’ll use a real-life scenario to show a what could happen.

 A business started trading in July 2015 (the 2016 tax year).
 As such:

 - No physical tax will be paid in the first 12 months (ignore GST and employee taxes)